Men across America are getting vasectomies ‘as an act of love’

 Rabb, a father of two who had a vasectomy in 2008, noted that he only had to discuss his choice with his wife and his urologist.
 The point of his proposal, he said, was to highlight the sexism, double standard and hypocrisy inherent in the antiabortion debate.
 But it blew up in a way he didn’t expect.

-“I underestimated the vitriol this proposal brought ,” Rabb said in an interview, adding that he received thousands of hate-filled emails, Facebook posts and even death threats.
+“I underestimated the vitriol this proposal brought,” Rabb said in an interview, adding that he received thousands of hate-filled emails, Facebook posts and even death threats.
 “The notion a man would have to endure or even think about losing bodily autonomy was met with outrage, when every single day women face this and it’s somehow okay for the government to invade the uteruses of women and girls, but it should be off limits if you propose vasectomies or limit the reproductive rights of men.”

 Since Dec.
 1, when the Supreme Court heard a case that is expected to decide the future of Roe v.
 Wade, social media has been filled with tweets, memes and quips using tongue-in-cheek humor to point out how men’s role in reproduction is almost never talked about.
 “Against abortion?
 Have a Vasectomy,” says one bumper sticker.